-BERLIN (AP) — German Chancellor Olaf Scholz has ordered preparations for all of the country's three remaining nuclear reactors to continue operating until mid-April.
-The move marks another hiccup in the country's long-running plan to end the use of atomic energy.
-Here is a look at Germany's politically charged debate on nuclear power.
+German Chancellor Olaf Scholz has ordered preparations to allow all of the country’s three remaining nuclear reactors to continue operating until mid-April

 West and East Germany began producing nuclear energy in the 1960s, when it was widely considered a safe and clean alternative to the heavily polluting coal the nation had long relied on for much of its power needs.
 Dozens of reactors of various types were built over the following decades.
 The newest plant began operation in 1989 — about a year before reunification.